jweisman/alma-loris-docker/readme.md

         "key": filename
     }
 ```
-** The token is `RS256` signed with an Alma private key and validated with with the public key in `keyfile-pub.pem`.
 * If the file is not in cache it is downloaded from the Alma S3 storage

 ## AWS Deployment